Luke Bryan Calls Carrie Underwood’s Lack Of CMA EOTY Wins ‘Disturbing’

 Luke Bryan has spoken out in support of Carrie Underwood.
-Luke publicly threw his support behind the star after country music legend Garth Brooks made the surprising decision to take his name out of consideration for the prestigious Entertainer of the Year (EOTY) award at the 2020 CMA Awards after he was heavily criticised for taking home the award last November over the “Before He Cheats” singer.
+Luke publicly threw his support behind the star after country music legend Garth Brooks made the surprising decision to take his name out of consideration for the prestigious Entertainer of the Year (EOTY) award at the 2020 CMA Awards after he was heavily criticized for taking home the award last November over the “Before He Cheats” singer.

 The American Idol judge, who’s won the award twice before in 2014 and 2015, spoke out about his thoughts on the honor and made it pretty clear that he thinks it’s about time Carrie was awarded the gong.